 It is a thorny problem with no easy answers.
 The state wouldn’t want to waste money on an unproven treatment, especially an expensive one, but many traditional treatments may not work as well as parents would like.
 They could be painful or have long recovery times, like the surgery that this family chose to forego in favor of a newer form of surgery that only two doctors in the country knew how to do.

-Community Pitches In to Buy Wheelchair for Kindergartner With Cerebral Palsy
+Community Pitches in to Buy Wheelchair for Kindergartner With Cerebral Palsy

 One of the big challenges parents of children with severe CP face is the cost of wheelchairs.
 It’s not a one-time purchase.
 As their child grows, they soon outgrow the wheelchair, and wheelchairs are not cheap.